Opentrons/opentrons/CONTRIBUTING.md

 ### Releasing (for Opentrons developers)

 Our release process is still a work-in-progress.
-All projects are currently versioned together to ensure interoperability.
+The app and API projects are currently versioned together to ensure interoperability.

 1.  `make bump` (see details below)
 2. Inspect version bumps and changelogs